Paneer Bhurji Recipe | Learn how to make Paneer Bhurji/Scrambled Indian Cottage Cheese with onion and tomato masala

 - Add scrambled Tofu for vegan option.

 Do make Paneer Bhurji my way and enjoy this simple and yummy dish with hot chapatis or paranthas.
-This time we had it stuffed in my whole wheat beetroot burgers buns that I made again for kids.
-Paneer Bhurji with buns and later a cup of coffee for us and a cup of hot chocolate for kids was our dinner tonight.
-The bhurji also tastes awesome with buttered pav or dinner rolls, do try these options and trust me you are going to love it.
+This time we had it with whole wheat beetroot burgers buns.
+Paneer Bhurji with buns with coffee for us and hot chocolate for kids was our dinner tonight.
+This also tastes awesome with buttered pav or dinner rolls, do try these options and trust me you are going to love it.